RyanParsley/rpdc/src/content/blog/zod.md

 ## Introduction

-In the realm of modern web development, type safety has become increasingly crucial.
-Although TypeScript has revolutionized development for many programmers, there's another tool that can elevate your type checking to new
-heights: Zod.
+TypeScript can be leveraged reduce certain classes of bugs, but there are still plenty of edges left exposed.
+Zod can elevate your type checking to make your code more bug resistant.
 This post will explore what Zod is, why you might want to use it alongside TypeScript, and how to integrate both into your app effectively.

 ## What is Zod?

 Zod is a TypeScript-first schema declaration and validation library.
-It enables you to create powerful schemas for your data structures, which can be used for both compile-time type inference and runtime data validation.
+It enables you to create schemas for your data structures, which can be used for both compile-time type inference and runtime data validation.

-Key features of Zod include:
+### Key features

 1. TypeScript-first approach
 2. Zero dependencies